 There are some common misconceptions about lithium batteries that you may have heard.

-The fact is when anything new comes on to the market that is set to replace something that has been tried and tested over the years, negative attention gets more press, and generally, people are resistant to change.
+When anything new comes on the market to replace something that has been tried and tested over the years, negative attention gets more press, and generally, people are resistant to change.

 So let me take the opportunity now to debunk some of these theories floating around.